mperignon/2016-02-04-Flagstaff/lessons/sqlite/05-null.md

 |837  |MSK-|1932-01-14|
 |844  |DR-1|1932-03-22|

-we get five,
-but record #752 isn't in either set of results.
+we get five results.
+Record #752 isn't in either set of results.

 The reason is that
 `null<'1930-01-01'`
 is neither true nor false: